 From the start, President Barack Obama pursued an ambitious agenda that aimed for monumental change.
 He transformed health care, enacted a stimulus plan and pursued other sweeping reforms.
 With his second term, he confronts issues that will chart the course of the nation and determine his legacy: America’s debt and deficit, immigration, climate change and national security to name just a few.
 One of America’s most experienced political journalists, Frank Sesno looks at the “Obama era” and what it means for the country.
 Sesno’s Washington reporting has spanned three decades.
 He has interviewed five presidents.
 He’s seen both scandal and breakthrough from the inside.
-In this honest, humorous, yet respectful talk, Sesno discusses the Obama presidency, a divided Congress, a polarized public and the fractious media.
+In this honest, humorous, yet respectful talk, Sesno discusses the Obama presidency, Congress, a polarized public and the fractious media.
 Amid the challenges, there is optimism as Sesno puts our current politics into perspective as part of the great, unfolding American experiment in democracy.

 Few people are as accomplished or experienced at the art of moderating discussions and debates as Frank Sesno, who combines broad expertise, genuine curiosity, warmth and humor as he draws out guests and panelists.
 As an interviewer, anchor, talk show host and public event moderator in forums around the world, Sesno has engaged some of the world’s leading personalities on topics ranging from world affairs to business, politics to medical breakthroughs and bioterrorism to globalization.
 He has conducted one-on-one public conversations with such diverse personalities as Condoleezza Rice, Jack Welch, Madeleine Albright and Yasser Arafat.
 He has interviewed five American presidents: George W. Bush, Bill Clinton, George H.W.
 Bush, Ronald Reagan and Jimmy Carter.
 He has conducted high-profile panels, including a sold-out event with five former secretaries of state.
 Sesno’s goal is to bring out the best and most interesting facets of people, and to create a memorable and informative relationship with the audience.